madsbrydegaard/timelines/readme.md

     timelineEndDate: "1000y",       // When overall timeline boundary should end.
 (See below for valid input)
     minZoom: 1,                     // How far out zoom is allowed
     maxZoom: 1e11,                  // How far in zoom is allowed
-    position: "bottom",             // Where to vertically place the timeline in the container }
+    position: "bottom",             // Where to vertically place the timeline in the container. 'bottom' | 'center' | 'top' }
 ```
 **Allowed values for dates**:
 Timeline has its own Date string parser which supports the following specials:
+- 'YYYY-MM-DDTHH:mm:ss.sssZ' -> ISO 8601 string
+- 'now' -> Translates to current time = new Date()
+- 'min' -> Translates to minimum possible time = new Date(-8640e12)
+- 'max' -> Translates to maximum possible time = new Date(8640e12)
 - 'XXXy' -> any positive or negative number with a trailing 'y'.
 Translates relative to now.
 Eg. '-1000y' = Minus 1000 years from now.
 - 'XXXbc' -> any positive or negative number with a trailing 'bc'.
 Translates into that specific year - BC.
 Eg. '100bc' = Year -100
 - 'XXXad' -> any positive or negative number with a trailing 'ad'.
 Translates into that specific year - AD.
 Eg. '100ad' = Year 100